fprime-community/fprime-workshop-led-blinker/docs/component-implementation-2.md

 this->tlmWrite_BlinkingState(on_off);
 ```

-Save the file.
 In the terminal, run the following to verify your component is building correctly.

 ```bash
 # In led-blinker/Components/Led